JoyH127/Cocktail-group/README.md

 - Hee

 ## The Project..
-The initial concept of the project provide the cocktails information to Customers from Cocktail DB.
-We expand the website as the homefood website to inform worldwide foods and cocktails
+The project's initial concept provides the cocktails recipe information to Customers from Cocktail DB.
+We expand the website as the home food website to inform worldwide about meals and cocktails recipes.

 ## Targeted user
- The targeted customers can be any range of age and race who uses streaming servicce.
+ The targeted customers can be any range of age and race who want to cook various meals.

 ## Wireframe